andcetera/belly-button-challenge/README.md

 ![Full Dashboard Example](Images/hw02.png)

-7. Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.
-Ensure that your repository has regular commits and a thorough README.md file
+6. Deploy your app to a free static page hosting service, such as GitHub Pages.

 ## Advanced Challenge Assignment (Optional with no extra points earning)
 The following task is advanced and therefore optional.